Master’s in Cybersecurity Program Guide

-What Can I Do with a Master's in Cybersecurity?
+What You Can Do With a Master's in Cybersecurity

 These professionals analyze networks and systems in order to find weaknesses others may exploit.
 They design, implement, and maintain systems to protect those networks.
 A master's degree makes these professionals more competitive in the market and allows for greater specialization.